ThomasHaddad/imageManager/README.md

 ImageManager is a stack created to help store images with `imageManager` module.

-imageSaver is written on top of `gm`(https://github.com/aheckmann/gm) for maximum efficiency.
+imageManager is written on top of `gm`(https://github.com/aheckmann/gm) for maximum efficiency.

 ## API